You can get £95.85 per week Statutory Sick Pay (SSP) if you’re too ill to work. It’s paid by your employer for up to 28 weeks.

 - you’ve been notified by the NHS or public health authorities that you’ve been in contact with someone with coronavirus

-- someone in your ‘support bubble’ (or your ‘extended household’ if you live in Scotland or Wales) has symptoms
+- someone in your ‘support bubble’ (or your ‘extended household’ if you live in Scotland or Wales) has coronavirus symptoms or has tested positive for coronavirus

-You also get SSP if you’re taking extra precautions because you’re at high risk of severe illness from coronavirus (known as ‘shielding’).
+You could also get SSP if you’ve been advised to take extra precautions because you’re at very high risk of severe illness from coronavirus (known as ‘shielding’).

 You cannot get SSP if you’re self-isolating after entering or returning to the UK and do not need to self-isolate for any other reason.